 NG-RAN:

 - Support to identify the broadcast MBS service from 5GC and use the same resources for the same broadcast MBS service.

+- Support to configure radio bearer of the MBS sessions with the same "identifier of the broadcast MBS service" with the same radio resources.

+- Refrain from sending the data of the subsequently established MBS session with the same "identifier of the broadcast MBS service" to the UEs.

 Editor's note: UE impacts and other additional impacts are FFS.